 - Apply basic psychological principles to today's sales techniques.

 - Conduct basic analyses of the merchandising components of sales promotion plans for fashion items or lines of items.

 - Explain the effect of merchandising planning and purchasing on the financial performance of a fashion business unit.

-A bachelor's degree is another smart way to launch your fashion merchandising career and is a necessary asset when applying for certain jobs.
-A bachelor's in fashion merchandising management online is designed to train the eye of those who aspire to sell style to a fashion-conscious public.
+A bachelor’s degree, whether you start right away or continue after your associate, is a smart way to launch your fashion merchandising career and is a necessary asset when applying for certain jobs.
+A bachelor's degree in fashion merchandising management online is designed to train the eye of those who aspire to sell style to a fashion-conscious public.

-You'll develop a timeless sense of style and gain a firm grasp of business strategy.
+Through your degree, you’ll gain a firm grasp of business strategy in the fashion industry.
 You'll study fashion marketing, color and textile theory, consumer behavior and retail operations, planning and management.
 You'll learn how to identify what styles will sell and how to present visual cues that prompt consumers to engage and buy.

-In addition to exploring the full meaning behind, "What is Fashion Merchandising?" specific outcomes include learning how to:
+In addition to exploring the full meaning behind what fashion meaning is all about, a fashion merchandising degree focuses on how to:

 Armed with this impressive range of fashion merchandising expertise, you are ready to take on the Madison Avenues and Main Streets of the world.